50054-cdpa/notes/syntax_analysis_parser_combinator.md

 T' ::= epsilon
 ```

-In terms of Scala enum type, we refer to them as `TermLE` and `TermLEP`.
+In terms of Haskell data type, we refer to them as `TermLE` and `TermLEP`.
 Hence the parser `parserTerm` has to be defined in terms of `parseTermLE`, then
 convert the result of `TermLE` back to `Term`